ivan-zimin/sql-ex/README.md

 Find the average speed of PC manufactured by A.
 > SELECT AVG(speed) FROM pc WHERE model IN (SELECT model FROM product WHERE maker = 'A')

+## #15
+Find hard drive sizes that are the same on two or more PCs.
+Display: HD
+> SELECT hd FROM pc GROUP BY hd HAVING count(hd) > 1

 <br></br>
 ## Ships